bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 ##### `:primary_key`

-By convention, Rails assumes that the column used to hold the primary key of this model is `id`.
+By convention, Quails assumes that the column used to hold the primary key of this model is `id`.
 You can override this and explicitly specify the primary key with the `:primary_key` option.

 ##### `:source`